DigitalFabricationLab-NYIT-SoAD/resources/3Dprinters/README.md

 ## 3D Printing Process / Standards

-The lab will print anything that follows these standards.
-Any files submitted to the Job Queue that do not comply with the following standards will be rejected.
+The lab will print any file submitted to the 3D Printing Job Queue that follows the lab's process and standards standards.
+Any submitted files that do not comply with the following process and standards will be rejected.

 ### Required Orientation / Training
 * Students must complete the online SoAD Fab Lab Orientation (link) before using the lab space.